nickanderson/nickanderson.github.io/content/post/emacs-carnival-2025-07--writing-experience/index.md

 ![](2025-07-25_18-24-44_Screenshot_20250725_182422.png)![](2025-07-25_18-25-30_Screenshot_20250725_182522.png)

 I use [org-roam](https://www.orgroam.com/) for capturing.
 I really like the ability to specify the template for a new file separately from the template to append to an existing file.
 This really helped me switch from a methodology centered around fewer larger files, to one centered around more smaller files.
+I keep an eye on [org-node](https://github.com/meedstrom/org-node) and [org-gnosis](https://github.com/meedstrom/org-node).

 I make heavy use of "dailies" with over 100 templates the last time I looked (<https://fosstodon.org/@nickanderson/114372351550538547>).
 Now, the way I manage those templates heh, well it mostly works for me, but it's sort of a hot mess.
 I have a massive org-mode file for my org-roam configuration.
 There are many elisp src blocks.
 One src block is full of noweb references for all the blocks I want to use.
 And I load my org-roam config manually, by executing 4 different call lines.

 My _work log_ is my primary workspace.
 I try to capture for each thing I do during the day.
 Captures to my work log automatically clock time and the new file each day is seeded with bits of information to help guide me.
 I use [activity-watch-mode](https://activitywatch.net/) to help me keep track of more detailed info like active buffers and modes.

-For example, the top of my work log contains a couple of org-babel call statements and an org-ql dynamic block that will surface unfinished things from the prior three months worth of work log files.
+For example, the top of my work log contains a couple of org-babel call statements and an [org-ql](https://github.com/alphapapa/org-ql) dynamic block that will surface unfinished things from the prior three months worth of work log files.
 I like how I can see the state of my todos yesterday by looking at yesterdays work log file.
 It helps to provide perspective when reflecting on workloads at various times.
 And, it creates a natural aging out of a task if I don't get to it and don't explicitly bring it forward.

 So, with a query result full of todos I start capturing notes for everything I do.
 When it's time for a meeting I will capture with that meeting template.
 I track some metrics for some meetings and those meeting templates contain links to where those metrics are stored.
 I will navigate there, execute a babel call and then go back to the meeting note and bring the content from the metrics file into the meeting note via [org-transclusion](https://github.com/nobiot/org-transclusion).